upgradingdave/camunda-deep-dives/azure-persistent-storage/README.md

-When creating a Zeebe Kubernetes Environment based on the [helm charts](https://github.com/camunda/camunda-platform-helm), each Zeebe Broker will create a persistent volume claim, for example, "data-camunda-zeebe-0".
+When creating a Zeebe Kubernetes Environment based on the [helm charts](https://github.com/camunda/camunda-platform-helm), each `Zeebe` Broker will create a persistent volume claim along with a corresponding persistent volume, for example, "data-camunda-zeebe-0".

-Each elastic search instance will also create a persistent volume claim, for example:
+Each `elasticsearch` replica will also create a pvc and pv, for example:
 "elasticsearch-master-elasticsearch-master-0".

-Each of these claims are tied to a corresponding persistent volume (see below).

-In this example, I created a cluster with 3 `zeebe` brokers and 3 `elasticsearch` pods.
+The screenshots below show the pvc's and pv's created in a cluster with 3 `zeebe` brokers and 3 `elasticsearch` pods.

 Here are the Persistent Volume Claims created: